Temporalitas/ipv6-proxy-server/README.md

 - `--random` - bool parameter without value, if used, each backconnect proxy will have random username and password, that will be written in backconnect proxies file (`-f` argument)
 - `--start-port` - backconnect IPv4 start port.
 If you create 1500 proxies and `start-port` is `20000`, and server external IPv4 is, e.g,`180.113.14.28` you can connect to proxies using `180.113.14.28:20000`, `180.113.14.28:20001` and so on until `180.113.14.28:21500`
 - `-r` or `--rotating-interval` - rotation interval of entire proxy pool in minutes.
 At the end of each interval, output (external IPv6) addresses of all proxies are changed and proxy server is restarted, which breaks existing connections for a few seconds.
 From 0 to 59, default value - `0` (rotating disabled)
+- `--allowed-hosts` - list of allowed hosts, to which user can connect via proxy (comma-separated, without spaces, for example - `"google.com,*.google.com,fb.com"`).
+All other hosts will be denied, if this parameter is provided
+- `--denied-hosts` - list of denied hosts (comma-separated, without spaces, for example - `"google.com,*.google.com,fb.com"`).
+All others hosts will be allowed, if this parameter is provided
 - `-l` or `--localhost` - bool parameter without value, if used, all backconnect proxy will be available only on localhost (`127.0.0.1:30000` instead of `180.113.14.28:30000`)
 - `-d` or `--disable-inet6-ifaces-check` - disable /etc/network/interfaces configuration check & exit when error.
   Use only if configuration handled by cloud-init or something like this (for example, on Vultr servers), rarely used parameter, check your VPS documentation